International Spends Credit Cards

 Best Credit Cards for International Spends in India - 2026

-Every time you swipe your Indian credit card abroad or on an international website, a foreign currency markup (also called forex markup or cross-currency fee) is levied — typically 3–3.5% of the transaction value.
-On a ₹3 lakh international spend, this amounts to ₹9,000–₹10,500 in silent charges.
+Every time you swipe your Indian credit card abroad or on an international website, a foreign currency markup is levied - typically 2-3.5% of the transaction value, plus GST.
+On a ₹3 lakh international spend, this amounts to roughly ₹6,000-₹10,500 in silent charges.
 Cards designed for international use eliminate or dramatically reduce this fee, saving significant money for frequent global travellers and international online shoppers.

 Understanding the Forex Markup Structure